She’s Not There: A Life in Two Genders

 Wealthy Theatre – 1130 Wealthy SE

-Cult hit Hedwig and the Angry Itch is a musical comedy-drama based on the stage musical of the same name.
+Cult hit Hedwig and the Angry Inch is a musical comedy-drama based on the stage musical of the same name.
 The story follows a transsexual punk rock girl from East Berlin as she tours America with her band.
 Tickets are available at grcmc.org or at the box office.
 Show your GRPL library card for a discount.

 If you like this book, you might also enjoy: